-It is absolutely necessary in grand jury investigations involving analysis of books and records, for the government attorneys to rely upon investigative personnel (from the government agencies) for assistance.
-See also 8 J. Moore, Federal Practice ¶6.05 at 6-28 (2d ed.
-Cipes, 1969):
+It is absolutely necessary in grand jury investigations involving analysis of books and records, for the government attorneys to rely upon investigative per-

 The rule [6(e)] has presented a problem, however, with respect to attorneys and nonattorneys who are assisting in preparation of a case for the grand jury.
 These assistants often cannot properly perform their work without having access to grand jury minutes.